 Just like Football, high turnover is bad for you and good for the other team.
-Investing in mutual funds and exchange traded funds (ETF’s) with high turnover ratios involves paying a large amount in transaction fees and other costs.
-This means these investments are at a performance disadvantage and they could cost you money in other ways.
+Investing in mutual funds and exchange-traded funds (ETF’s) with high turnover ratios involves paying a substantial amount in transaction fees and other costs.
+This means these investments are at a performance disadvantage, and they could cost you money in other ways.

 Defining High Turnover Ratio

 What is Turnover Ratio?

 Turnover ratio is the gross proceeds from all sales in an investment portfolio or investment fund, divided by the total assets in the exchange-traded fund or mutual fund.

 For example, a 100% turnover ratio means the fund has sold its entire portfolio in a 12-month period.

 What Constitutes a High Turnover Ratio?